AllergictoCrustaceans/techtonica-assignments/README.md

 13.) techtonica-projects/jquery-play

-14.)
+14.) miniOOP

+15.)
 OOPinJS

-15.)
+16.)
 PokeAPI

-16.) techtonica-labs/getting-started-with-node
+17.) techtonica-labs/getting-started-with-node

 More to come...